Low-Carb Lamb Shish Kabobs

-Low-Carb Lamb Shish Kabobs with Tzatziki Sauce are a great summer dinner for a special occasion, and cooking the lamb on a kabob with veggies makes it a bit more budget friendly!
+Low-Carb Lamb Shish Kabobs are great with Tzatziki Sauce, and cooking the lamb on a kabob with veggies makes it a bit more budget friendly!

 This recipe for Lamb Shish Kabobs had been hanging out back in the archives since 2007, with photos that probably wouldn’t have enticed you try make it.
 And when I had some leg of lamb from Costco and decided to make this for a dinner and snap some better photos, I couldn’t resist putting some pieces of zucchini on the skewers along with the red onion and making the marinade a bit simpler to put together.